 Since those early holidays I have spent seven years living in Perth (2001 to 2008), on the west coast, and have enjoyed several other long distance road trips.
 Driving up the west coast from Perth to Exmouth takes about two days, driving six hours each day.

-The world’s longest straight road
+The world's longest straight road is in Australia

 And crossing the infamous Nullabor Plain from west to east, where you can find the world's longest straight stretch of road (146.6 km / just over 90 miles), took me almost two weeks - although I wasn't in a hurry.